HotShot003/News-Aggregator/README.md

 # News-Aggregator

-A simple news aggregator application using Mern Stack
+A simple news aggregator application using MERN Stack